ben-d-t/ben-d-t.github.io/content/chief-of-staff.md

 Over time I’m learning more about my strengths and interests:

 **I seem to be a generalist.**
 - I enjoy being a generalist in life and work.
-I write about a variety of interests (see [[index|Home]]).
+I try to write about a variety of interests.
 In management consulting I liked working in a variety of industries.
 - I’m pretty good as a generalist already.
 I did well in management consulting as a generalist, and my next role after that was also quite generalist (see [[about|About]])
 - I seem to be better at this type of role than others.
 I don’t seem to like doing the same work over and over again.
 I like to change up projects pretty often.
 I also don’t think I’m that good at managing people — yet; I’m getting better.
 - I’m working on my toolkit.
 I’m learning to code more, tinkering with AI projects, [[writing|writing more]], and testing/proving my assumptions about what I like and don’t in my current role